In my family, that someone is me! This year I decided to equip myself with more modern tools.

 Specifically, I decided to buy a leaf vacuum.
 I was shocked when I started looking for the best leaf vacuum; some are vacuums, and some are blowers, some are cordless, some run on gas, etc.

-So, I picked one for each category (total of 5 items) and created a buyer’s guide that will help you navigate through these choices.
+So, I picked one for each category (total of 7 items) and created a buyer’s guide that will help you navigate through these choices.
+In this guide, we are going to take a look at leaf vacuums to help you find the best leaf vacuum of 2020.

 Before we proceed to our list, first we need to answer some common question and establish parameters according to which you’ll be able to select the best vacuum/blower/mulcher.